 The ALSC/Booklist/YALSA Odyssey Award for Excellence in Audiobook Production shall be awarded annually to the best audiobook produced for children and/or young adults.

 - All literary genres are eligible for consideration, including read-alongs (book + audio productions).
 The award considers solely the audio production of the title.

 - The committee will consider and vote on titles published within their assigned calendar year, January 1 to October 31, in addition to those published between November 1 and December 31 of the previous year.
 A title may only be submitted once and cannot be reconsidered the next year.
 Note that committee member terms begin immediately following Midwinter in January, and thus incoming members will listen to titles that had been released in the two months preceding their term of service.

 - Audiobooks produced previously in another audio format are ineligible for consideration.

-- The audiobook is intended for either young adults or children, who are defined as persons up to and including age 18; works for this entire age range are to be considered.
+- The audiobook is intended for either young adults or children, who are defined as persons up to and including age eighteen; works for this entire age range are eligible.
 Adult titles are ineligible.

-- Audiobooks featuring single or full cast narration are eligible.
+- Audiobooks featuring single or multiple narrators are eligible.

-- Audiobooks previously published in another country are eligible presuming they have also been distributed in the United States during the term of eligibility.
+- Audiobooks previously published in another country are eligible (presuming a U.S. edition has been published during the period of eligibility).

-- “In English” means only audiobooks produced in English are considered, but this requirement does not limit the use of words or phrases in another language where appropriate in context.
+- “In English” means only audiobooks produced in English are eligible, but this requirement does not limit the use of words or phrases in another language where appropriate in context.

-- If no title is deemed sufficiently meritorious, no award will be given that year.
+- If no title is deemed sufficiently meritorious, the award will not be presented.

-- The chair, with assistance from designated ALSC or YALSA staff, is responsible for verifying the eligibility of all nominated titles.
+- The chair, with assistance from designated ALSC or YALSA staff and the Booklist consultant, is responsible for verifying the eligibility of all nominated titles.

-- The award will be presented to the publisher[s] of the winning and/or honor audiobooks.
+- The award will be presented to the producer of the winning and/or honor audiobooks.